History of Venezuela: Second term

 On 20 May 2018, President Nicolás Maduro won the presidential election amidst allegations of massive irregularities by his main rivals.
 Despite encouragement to resign as president when his first term expired on 10 January 2019, President Maduro was inaugurated by Maikel Moreno, Chief Justice of the Supreme Tribunal of Venezuela.
 This resulted in widespread condemnation; minutes after taking oath, the Organization of American States approved a resolution in a special session of its Permanent Council in which Maduro was declared illegitimate as President of Venezuela, urging that new elections be summoned.
 The National Assembly invoked a state of emergency and some nations removed their embassies from Venezuela.
 With their belief that his election was illegitimate, they claimed that by retaking power, Maduro was converting Venezuela into an illegitimate de facto dictatorship.

-Additionally, on 23 January 2019, the president of the National Assembly, Juan Guaidó, was declared the interim president by that body.
+Additionally, on 19 January 2019, the president of the National Assembly, Juan Guaidó, was declared the interim president by that body.
 Guaidó was immediately recognized as the legitimate president by several nations, including the United States and the Lima Group, as well as the Organization of American States.
 Maduro disputed Guaidó's claim and broke off diplomatic ties with several nations who recognized Guaidó's claim.
 On 21 February 2019, Nicolás Maduro ordered the closing of his country's border with Brazil.
 On 23 February, trucks carrying humanitarian aid from Colombia and Brazil attempted to enter Venezuelan territory.
 Two trucks was set on fire on the Francisco de Paula Santander International Bridge.

-Guaidó has been recognized as the acting president of Venezuela by about 60 countries.
-Internationally, support has followed traditional geopolitical lines, with allies China, Cuba, Iran, Russia, Syria, and Turkey supporting Maduro; while the majority of Western and Latin American countries support Guaidó as acting president.
-Support for Guaidó has declined since a failed military uprising attempt in April 2019.
+Guaidó was recognized as the acting president of Venezuela by about 60 countries.
+Maduro's support followed traditional geopolitical lines; while most Western and Latin American countries supported Guaidó as acting president.
+Support for Guaidó declined after the 2019 Venezuelan uprising attempt.

 Following increased international sanctions throughout 2019, the Maduro government abandoned socialist policies established by Chávez, such as price and currency controls, which resulted in the country seeing a rebound from economic decline.
 In a November 2019 interview with José Vicente Rangel, President Nicolás Maduro described dollarization as an "escape valve" that helps the recovery of the country, the spread of productive forces in the country and the economy.
 However, Maduro said that the Venezuelan bolívar will still remain as the national currency.